 Level 1 and Level 2 investments have been valued using a market approach.
 Level 3 real estate investments and private company stock have been valued using a market approach while the Level 3 mineral interest investments have been valued using an income approach.
-There have been no changes in the valuation methodologies used at December 31, 2019 and 2018.
+There have been no changes in the valuation methodologies used at December 31, 2020 and 2019.

-Cash and cash equivalents, certificates of deposit, and marketable investments are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices, broker-dealer quotations, or other alternative pricing sources with reasonable levels of price transparency.
-Marketable investments includes publicly-traded investments such as stock, mutual funds, bond funds, equity funds, exchange-traded funds, U.S. Treasury notes, and governmental securities and agencies.
+Cash and cash equivalents and marketable investments are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
+Marketable investments includes publicly-traded investments such as stock, mutual funds, equity funds, exchange-traded funds, and U.S. governmental securities and agencies.
 Level 1 investments held by the Foundation are deemed to be actively traded.